estesp/bucketbench/README.md

 Docker for Mac, would probably work against the Docker engine, but not against `containerd` or `runc`.

-All the necessary dependencies are vendored into the `bucketbench` tree, so building should be as easy as `go build -o bucketbench .` Using `go install github.com/estesp/bucketbench` should work as well.
+All the necessary dependencies are vendored into the `bucketbench` source tree.
+Building `bucketbench` only requires that you have a valid Golang build/runtime environment.
+Any recent release of Go will work, but it is currently building with Go 1.9.x and 1.10.
+A simple `Makefile` is available to simplify building bucketbench as a dynamic or static binary. `make binary` will build the `bucketbench` binary and `make install` will place it in your `$PATH`.
+You should also be able to simply `go install github.com/estesp/bucketbench`.

 ## TODOs